kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 Because the dApp we are going to deploy also needs to connect to an IPFS node, we'll need to create a new node by doing the following:-

-1. Navigate to an existing environment, and click the +ADD dropdown in the top right portion of the screen.
+1. Navigate to an existing environment, and click the `+ADD` dropdown in the top right portion of the screen.
 2. Select the `Add Services` option.
 This will open a new panel exposing the currently available Kaleido Services.
-3. Click the `ADD` button beneath IPFS File Store.
+3. Click the `ADD` button beneath `IPFS File Store` option.
 4. Supply an arbitrary name for the node and click ADD.
 Click `DONE` to finish the deployment.
 5. The newly created IPFS node will appear at the bottom of your environment panel under `MEMBER SERVICES`.

-Finally we need to save the IPFS gateway URL created in a safe place because we'll need it later in the tutorial by doing the following:-
+Finally we need to save the IPFS URL created in a safe place because we'll need it later in the tutorial by doing the following:-
 - In the kaleido dashboard `environment`, click on the newly ipfs node created under `MEMBER SERVICES`
 - A new page `Application Credentials` will appear, and so select the `App Credentials` created above under `CREDENTIAL NAME` and under `SECRET KEY`  enter the passoword saved from above and click on `SUBMIT`.
 - Copy the URL under `MY COMPANY ORGANIZATION - IPFS GATEWAY ENDPOINT` and append the `APPLICATION CREDENTIALS` displayed to this URL i.e. if the url is `https://u0b2fvaghe-u0kzkqcb5x-ipfs.us0-aws.kaleido.io/ipfs` and the credentials are `u0hnyi99nm:8abPcEHO1ioxo7pckJKcxw3VzKl8D19TsFp5o7pE-cj4` the new url will be `u0hnyi99nm:8abPcEHO1ioxo7pckJKcxw3VzKl8D19TsFp5o7pE-cj4@u0b2fvaghe-u0kzkqcb5x-ipfs.us0-aws.kaleido.io`